 The Galapagos Islands are fairly close together, but ferries can be expensive.
 If you’re travelling through Ecuador, this is undoubtedly a consideration.
 Though all of the islands are great for natural beauty, some have larger populations (and therefore more facilities) than others, so where you end up largely depends on what you want to get out of your trip to the archipelago.

 Santa Cruz Island is one of the most popular destinations, especially for nature lovers!
 Of the inhabited islands, Santa Cruz houses the best-known nature reserves, and most attractions in the island can be easily reached by a short hike from the main town.
 Though all of the tourist accommodation is in Puerto Ayora, the other towns are also worth a visit.

 In terms of population, however, San Cristóbal Island is the largest island in the archipelago!
 Backpacking the Galapagos Islands is notoriously expensive, however, a good way to save money is to base yourself in the largest town – Puerto Baquerizo Moreno, which is on this island.
 Facilities are also more widely available than in other remote locations, making it a good choice for those that want their home comforts.

 Isabela Island, on the other hand, is the largest island in terms of physical size.
 Though not as often visited as San Cristóbal Island and Santa Cruz Island, Isabela Island has a reasonably sized main town that comes with all the facilities you need for a short stay on the islands.
 This convenience, alongside the calm atmosphere and the great water sports facilities, make it an excellent choice for families.

 The extreme isolation makes it feel somewhat like a time capsule but is ideal if you are looking to spend some time away from humanity.
-The few people that do live there are known for their friendliness, making this a rewarding choice.
+The few people that do live there are known for their friendliness, and overall the Galapagos is the safest place in Ecuador.

 Galapagos’s 4 Best Islands to Stay On